WorldWideTelescope/sky-banana-party/README.md

 It's got a silly name, but the hope is that it will show how to create a simple web app that uses
-[WorldWide Telescope](http://www.worldwidetelescope.org/) technology to power an nice, interactive all-sky visualization of astronomical data.
+[WorldWide Telescope](http://www.worldwidetelescope.org/) technology to power a nice, interactive all-sky visualization of astronomical data.

 This project was started during the [AAS233](https://aas.org/meetings/aas233) Hack Together Day, but only the barest progress was made that day.
 Getting